angelrps/MasterDataScience_FinalProject/README.md

 # 3_Methodology and Tools
 * Jupyter Notebook as a workframe.
-* Python 3 (pandas, numpy, sklearn) for data cleaning, engineering and modelling.
+* Python 3 (pandas, numpy, sklearn) for data cleaning, engineering and modelling (regression models).
 * Matplotlib, Seaborn, Bokeh and Altair for data analysis and graphic representation.
 * Selenium Webdriver for web scraping.
 * Streamlit for webapp front-end.